Pointwise mutual information bounded by stochastic Fisher information: INTRODUCTION

 Recently, it has been shown that a fundamental bound relates the average MI to the FI \cite{Gorecki_2025}.
 In this work, we present a trajectory-level generalization of this result.
 We derive upper bounds for the PMI directly in terms of the SFI for classical systems, and in terms of the conditional quantum Fisher information (CQFI) for quantum single-shot realizations \cite{melo2026}.

-These bounds can be tighten on quantum systems via the CQFI on trajectory level \cite{melo2026}.
+These bounds can be tightened on quantum systems via the CQFI on trajectory level \cite{melo2026}.
 By spectral decomposition, it decomposes into three distinct components, an incoherent term arising from population changes, a coherent term arising from unitary rotations of the eigenbasis, and a cross-term representing interference between the incoherent and coherent channels.
 This cross-term can be negative, meaning there is destructive interference between the incoherent weight of probabilities and the basis rotation relative to the probe state.
 The destructive interference during continuous quantum measurements can saturate bounds for single-trajectories.

 This work is divided as follows: In section II, we introduce the bounds on PMI given by the probability distributions, the stochastic entropy and the stochastic Fisher information.
 In section III, we show that these bounds are related to the average ones, for the mutual information \cite{Gorecki_2025}.
 In section IV, we propose the bounds for the quantum PMI, analogous to the classical ones.
-In section V, we calculate the proposed bounds for some examples, such as an overdamped Langevin dynamics, single qubit phase estimation, real-time adaptive metrology, and information thermodynamics at trajectories level.
-In section VI, we discuss the results and present the conclusions.
+In section V, we calculate the proposed bounds for some examples, such as an overdamped Langevin dynamics and single qubit phase estimation.
+In section VI, we discuss possible applications, for real-time adaptive metrology, and information thermodynamics at trajectories level.
+In section VII, we discuss the results and present the conclusions.